ansys/pyensight/doc/source/calc_functions.rst

     e^(i phi) = Cos(phi) + i Sin(phi)

-    The real portion, Re(Vt), is as designated above.
+    The real portion, Re(Vt), is as designated in the preceding equation.

     This function is only good for harmonic variations, thus fields with a defined frequency.